Inference with Open Models

 nvidia.com/gpu: 0

 By default, one Pod serves only one pod.
-If you want to make one Ollama pod serve multiple models, you can set dynamicModelLoading
+If you want to make one Ollama pod serve multiple models, you can set dynamicModelLoading to true.

 inference-manager-engine: